Lightweight Session-Key Rekeying Framework for Secure IoT-Edge Communication: Methodology and Framework

 \subsection{Summary}

 The DSEKP framework transforms the conventional static PSK architecture into a session-adaptive, stateless, and authenticated communication model for constrained IoT devices.
-By combining HKDF-based entropy mixing with HMAC-driven session authentication, DSEKP achieves TLS-grade confidentiality and forward secrecy with negligible additional cost in latency or bandwidth.
+By combining HKDF-based entropy mixing with HMAC-driven session authentication, DSEKP achieves lightweight key agility and per-session isolation without public-key operations and per-session key isolation with negligible additional cost in latency or bandwidth.